Capability Controllers (new capability system)

 transaction(greeting: String) {

-// store the resource
+// save the resource

 // create a storage capability, previously known as a "private capability"

-let cap = signer.capabilities.storage.issue<&HelloWorld.Greeting{HelloWorld.IGreeting}>(/storage/MyGreeting)
+let cap = signer.capabilities.storage.issue<&HelloWorld.Greeting>(/storage/MyGreeting)

 // publish the storage ("private") capability to a public path

-signer.capabilities.publish(cap, /public/MyGreeting)
+signer.capabilities.publish(cap, at: /public/MyGreeting)

 }